ansys/pymapdl/doc/source/user_guide/krylov.rst

     >>> mk = mapdl.krylov

-Call the :func:`krygensub <ansys.mapdl.core.krylov.KrylovSolver.krygensub>` method which creates the Krylov subspace:
+Call the :func:`gensubspace <ansys.mapdl.core.krylov.KrylovSolver.gensubspace>` method which creates the Krylov subspace:
 Build a subspace of Size / Dimension 10 and at a frequency of 500 Hz.

 .. code:: py

-    >>> Qz = mk.krygensub(10, 500, True, True)
+    >>> Qz = mk.gensubspace(10, 500, True, True)

 Return the Krylov subspace
 --------------------------

-Call the :func:`krysolve <ansys.mapdl.core.krylov.KrylovSolver.krysolve>` method which reduces system of equations and solve at each frequency:
+Call the :func:`solve <ansys.mapdl.core.krylov.KrylovSolver.solve>` method which reduces system of equations and solve at each frequency:
 Solve from 0 Hz to 1000 Hz with 100 intervals in between, with stepped loading

 .. code:: py

-    >>> Yz = mk.krysolve(0, 1000, 100, 1, True)
+    >>> Yz = mk.solve(0, 1000, 100, 1, True)

 Return the Reduced solution over Frequency range
 ------------------------------------------------

-Call the :func:`kryexpand <ansys.mapdl.core.krylov.KrylovSolver.kryexpand>` method which expand the reduced solution back to FE space:
+Call the :func:`expand <ansys.mapdl.core.krylov.KrylovSolver.expand>` method which expand the reduced solution back to FE space:
 Output the expanded solution and calculate residual.

 .. code:: py

-    >>> res = mk.kryexpand(True, 3)
+    >>> res = mk.expand(True, 3)

 Return Ndarray (if out_key = True) solution vectors mapped to User order.

-.. note:: The Ndarray returned by the method ``kryexpand`` contains the node number along with dof solution,
+.. note:: The Ndarray returned by the method ``expand`` contains the node number along with dof solution,
           for each of the calculated frequency.

 Get the dof solution at a specific frequency